 At the age of nine, Hannah launched her blog, Call Me Hannah, to share her growing concern for environmental issues and show that small, everyday actions can lead to big change.
-Today, at 15 years-old, she has emerged as an activist, impassioned public speaker and author.
+Today, at 17-years-old, she has emerged as an activist, impassioned public speaker and author.
 Hannah uses her voice and platform to motivate and empower people of all ages to identify their passion and take action for a better world.

 “I believe we all have the capacity and responsibility to create change.
 I don’t care how old you are or how young you are, where you live or how much money you have.
 The ability to create change does not discriminate, it’s in everyone.” — Hannah Alper

 Just as Hannah does not limit herself to one issue or platform, she is not bound geographically.
-While she calls Toronto home, she has travelled across North America for 3 WE Day Tours and to deliver keynote presentations at schools, conferences and corporations.
+While she calls Toronto home, she has travelled across North America over 35 WE Day shows and to deliver keynote presentations at schools, conferences and corporations.
 Her passion for community and desire to be fully engaged drew her to spend time in Kenya with ME to WE and to Costa Rica with National Geographic.
 Nothing inspires Hannah more than her peers who are answering their own calls to action and she surrounded herself with them as she participated in the Teen Vogue Summits in Los Angeles and New York City.

 In November 2017 Hannah released her book, Momentus: Small Acts, Big Change, based on her conviction that one person, one action, one moment can make a difference.
 Through sharing her own journey and stories from her role models, Hannah provides tangible, real-life, and current examples that back up this idea.
 This book is more than a “how-to” guide, it gets to the heart of what sparks people to create change.
 Momentus features 19 exclusive interviews with activists, youth change-makers, and celebrities such as Malala Yousafzai (Nobel Peace Prize Winner), Lilly Singh a.k.a.
 Superwoman (YouTube Creator and author), and Blake Mycoskie (Founder and Chief Shoe Giver, TOMS), the book highlights practical examples of the power of positive change in the world, whether large or small.